aws/aws-sdk-ruby/README.md

 resp = resp.next_page until resp.last_page?
 ```

-## Waiters
+### Waiters

-Waiters are a utility to poll for a particular state.
-Waiters are named
+Waiters are a utility methods that poll for a particular state.
+To invoke a
-and are invoked from a client object via `#wait_until`.
+waiter, call `#wait_until` on a client:

 ```ruby
 begin